 Skip to main content

-Health Impacts of AUD: What to Know
+Health and safety impacts of AUD: What to know

 While the effects of alcohol can feel good in the short term, in the long term it can cause problems for our health and wellbeing.
 Drinking alcohol is linked to a range of mental health issues like depression and memory loss; and can cause damage to your heart, liver, and increase risk of cancer.
+It can also impact judgment and reaction time.

 Mental Health

 Regular, heavy drinking interferes with chemicals in the brain that are vital for good mental health.
 So while we might feel relaxed after a drink, in the long run, alcohol can lead to feelings of depression and anxiety, and make stress harder to deal with.
+Alcohol use disorder is also associated with suicidal behaviors.

 Brain